tczajka/sorting-searching/_drafts/gomoku.md

   threat sequence.

 After finding a threat sequence with the dependency-based search, we run another dependency-based search, this time for defender's counter-threats, to see if we can find a refutation.
-Differences from a regular search are:
+Differences from regular search are:
 * We look at counter-threats after each move of the original threat sequence.
-These may combine with counter-threats made earlier in the threat sequence.
+These may combine with counter-threats made in response to other, earlier threats in the threat sequence.
 * We only consider counter-threats that are more severe than the original threat.
 * We declare victory for the defender when either he wins or manages to interfere with the original threat sequence.
 * We don't consider refutations to refutations recursively.
-Instead, if we find a potential refutation, we just conservatively assume that it works.
+Instead, if we find a potential refutation, we just conservatively assume that it works, throwing away the potential threat sequence that we found.

 ## Principal variation search

-As a main game tree search algorithm, we use Principal Variation Search, which is a variant of alpha-beta prunning.
+As the main game tree search algorithm, we use Principal Variation Search, which is a variant of alpha-beta prunning.
 In each node we run dependency-based search to see if a threat sequence is available, and also whether the current player has to defend against opponent's possible threat sequence.